pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 Azure Key Vault is an effective solution for managing secrets in the cloud and in addition to storing application secrets, it can also sensitive keys and certificates for other entities and applications within the enterprise - like for BYOK scenarios related to Azure SQL Database, for instance.

-One additional thing:  AKV offers complete logging features through portal that can be routed to Azure Monitor and also to raw output to protected storage accounts for downstream auditing efforts.
+One additional feature:  AKV offers complete logging features through portal that can be routed to Azure Monitor and also to raw output to protected storage accounts for downstream auditing efforts.

+Microsoft have provided a pre-built client library for accessing secrets via AKV REST API and this component is available for .NET, ...NET Core, Powershell, and even the Azure CLI client consumption.

+Since Contoso builds mostly .NET Core apps that use the v4 SDK,    This libary is available for .NET by using the dotnet package manager to add the following packages:
+- Azure.Security.KeyVault.Secrets
+- Azure.Identity

+The **Azure.Security.KeyVault.Secrets** package contains all the code you need to access AKV and read secrets that will be used to modify the running configuration of Contoso cusotm applications.

+The **Azure.Identity** package contains all the code required to use the managed identity we get from registering the app with Azure via Microsoft Identity Platform portal as the main credential that a Contoso custom app will use to authenticate to AKV to make requests.

+Be sure to check the links provided in the student guide to review this process in detail.

 **What refactoring is required for custom applications to use the unified identity strategy?**

 Any API secured using  Microsoft Identity Platform(MIP) is first registered with MIP which essentially registeres the Application with AAD.
 After registratio the application will request a valid identity and access token during the authentication request.
 The access tokens are in JWT format.

 On response, depending on the workflow MIP will return an access token, or an identity token, or both to the application.
 After receipt, Identity and Access tokens must be validated using a client library for audience, issuer, as well as time window (nbf, and expiry) to ensure that the token is meant for the requester.
 Any unique identifiers used within the application from the token payload must be immutable so relying on OID or SUB is preferred mostly because UPN and email can change within the organization AAD tree.

+MIP supports many authentication flows, because the authentication flow is tied to the type of application deployed, as well as the intended security context.

+For Contoso, these are the more common flows based on the type of custom applications they deploy:

 **MIPS User Authentication Example**